getify/You-Dont-Know-JS/async & performance/ch3.md

 // be thrown globally here
 ```

-This might sound more attractive that the never-ending chain or the arbitrary timeouts.
+This might sound more attractive than the never-ending chain or the arbitrary timeouts.
 But the biggest problem is that it's not part of the ES6 standard, so no matter how good it sounds, at best it's a lot longer way off from being a reliable and ubiquitous solution.

 Are we just stuck, then?
 Not entirely.

 Browsers have a unique capability that our code does not have: they can track and know for sure when any object gets thrown away and garbage collected.
 So, browsers can track promise objects, and whenever they get garbage collected, if they have a rejection in them, the browser knows for sure this was a legitimate "uncaught error", and can thus confidently know it should report it to the developer console.

-**Note:** At time of writing, both Chrome and Firefox have attempts at that sort of "uncaught rejection" logic in them, though support is situational at best.
+**Note:** At time of writing, both Chrome and Firefox have early attempts at that sort of "uncaught rejection" capability in them, though support is situational at best.

 However, if your promise doesn't get garbage collected (and that's exceedingly easy to accidentally happen through lots of different coding patterns), then the browser's garbage collection sniffing won't help you know and diagnose that you have a silently-rejected promise laying around.